 Every thought is an intention.
 One of the greatest challenges with intention-manifestation is that you must drop all thoughts that conflict with your desired intention.
 You cannot hold thoughts like, “I hate being depressed,” while intending to be happy.
 “I hate being depressed” is an intention to remain depressed.

 Virtually every day I get emails from people who write things like, “I’m so depressed, and I hate it.”
 Of course they’re depressed — they just intended it… with emotion.
 If you want to use intention-manifestation successfully, you must stop acknowledging what you don’t want.
 To acknowledge what you don’t want is to intend it, which means you will simply perpetuate its ongoing manifestation.
 I’m not suggesting that you live in denial — quite the opposite in fact.
-Remove your intention from what you don’t want, and shift it over to what you do what.
+Stop putting your attention on what you don’t want, and put your attention on what you do want.
 You should be more concerned with living in denial of your dreams.
 Depressed people live in denial of joy.
 Broke people live in denial of abundance.
 People in unhappy relationships live in denial of love.
 Acknowledge the reality you want to create more than the one you wish to leave behind.

 Imagine driving a car.
 If you look where you’ve been (in the rear-view mirror), you’ll crash.
 If you look where you already are (straight down at the road), you’ll be stuck there.
 To drive successfully you must look where you want to go.
 Looking at the road ahead doesn’t mean you’re in denial of where you are.
 You can still see where you are via your peripheral vision.
 Live your life the same way.
 If you like where you are right now, get out and look around all you want.
 Enjoy it.
 But if you find yourself in a bad neighborhood you’d prefer to pass through quickly (such as depression), then just observe it peripherally while staying focused on the road ahead.
 Don’t set up camp in a place you don’t want to be.